nikkilr88/egghead-asciicasts/angular-1-in-the-angular-2-style/lessons/angular-1-x-compiling-our-application.md

 The first thing that we're going to define is what we want our output to actually be.
 In this case, we want it to be a file with the name of `bundle.js`.
 From here we're going to define how we're going to load our modules.
 We'll define a module object, and from here we're going to create an array of loaders.

 We'll start with a really simple loader, and we're just going to test for HTML files, so this is just a [regular expression](https://egghead.io/courses/regex-in-javascript) that tests for this HTML pattern.
 When it matches, it's going to apply this loader to it.
-In this case we're doing raw, which is a simple loader that just takes the raw content of the HTML file and puts it into the bundle.
+In this case we're doing `raw`, which is a simple loader that just takes the `raw` content of the HTML file and puts it into the bundle.

 **webpack.config.js**
 ```javascript